Financial Assistance

 NOTE: The teaching assistant stipend is paid through the Payroll office and is subject to federal and state taxes, while the doctoral fellowship is a supplement paid through the Financial Aid office that does not have taxes deducted from it by the university (unless the student is international, in which case taxes may be deducted).
 Therefore, doctoral fellows may owe taxes on their fellowship supplements, depending on their particular financial situations.

-Typically, M.A. students receive four semesters of assistantship, and doctoral students (both those with fellowships and those without fellowships) receive eight semesters of assistantship.
-Ph.D. students may apply for one or two additional semesters of assistantship through the Program in Rhetoric and Composition Office.
+Typically, M.A. students receive four semesters of assistantship, and doctoral students receive eight semesters of assistantship.
+Ph.D. students may apply for one or two additional semesters of assistantship through the Program in Rhetoric and Composition Office depending upon their level of progress in the program throughout their first four years.

 Teaching assistants typically teach two classes in the fall and two in the spring.
-However, Ph.D. students can apply for a fourth-year research assistantship.
-To be eligible for this opportunity, Ph.D. students must have completed both of their candidacy exams.
-(The written exam must be completed by March 1st of the student's third year, and the oral exam must be completed by the end of the summer term of the student's third year before their RA-ship begins in the fall of their fourth year.)
+However, Ph.D. students can apply for a fourth-year research assistantship if they have made sufficient progress through the program.
 The RA-ship opportunity allows doctoral students to teach one section and to complete dissertation-related research under the advisement of their dissertation director for both the fall and spring semesters of their fourth year in the program, further supporting their timely progress toward the degree.

 Both M.A. and Ph.D. students may apply to teach over the summer, but since summer teaching positions are few, they are not guaranteed.